 As one 19th century Mexican preacher noted, thanks to Our Lady of Guadalupe “the Catholic Faith spread with the rapidity of light from the rising sun” throughout Mexico.

-It is another tribute to the power of Our Lady of Guadalupe that the Basilica dedicated to her is today one of the most visited Roman Catholic shrines in the world, second only to the Basilica of Saint Peter in the Vatican.
+It is another tribute to the power of Our Lady of Guadalupe that the Basilica dedicated to her is today one of the most visited Roman Catholic shrines in the world!

 In 1988 Pope John Paul II made December 12th a feast day for all dioceses in the United States and in 1999 made it a Liturgical Holy day throughout the Americas.
 He later canonized Juan Diego (in 2002), making him the first Native American saint.

 Interestingly enough, the tilma has turned out to be as strong as the faith our Lady has inspired!
-Normally such a cloak, made of coarse cactus fibers, would deteriorate within about 20 years, but this tilma, now preserved and displayed at the Basilica of Our Lady of Guadalupe in Mexico City, is still in remarkably good condition over 475 years later!
+Normally such a cloak, made of coarse cactus fibers, would deteriorate within about 20 years, but this tilma, now preserved and displayed at the Basilica of Our Lady of Guadalupe in Mexico City, is still in remarkably good condition almost five centuries later!